UMM-CSci-3601-S22/it-1-belgian-first-division/README.md

 > [`CODE-QUALITY-CHECKS.md`](CODE-QUALITY-CHECKS.md)
 > for info on how to do that.
 >
+> You should do this right away.
+>
 > Feel free to remove the badge above and this text when you've
 > dealt with that.